 Expert Insights’ Series – 2

-Welcome to another Expert’s Insight session.
-SVT is as we speak running one of the biggest remote production events ever for the Alpine World Championship. and Net Insight delivers solutions to enable it.
+SVT has just run one of the biggest remote production events ever for the Alpine World Championship, and Net Insight has delivered solutions to enable it.
 Together we’re setting a new benchmark for live remote production at a major sporting event.

 Net Insight showcased the first live remote production together with IRT Broadcast Technology Institute between Munich and Amsterdam already back in 2006.
 In this Expert Insight, we will elaborate further on the evolution of remote production into what we call Remote Production 2.0.
 This is already to a large extent what SVT is doing.

 Remote Production 2.0 – What is it?